 This device integrates a Si APD and front-end IC.
 It occupies a smaller mounting area on the substrate compared to discrete semiconductors.

-This device integrates a 16-channel Si APD array and a front-end IC.
+This device integrates a 16-channel Si APD array and front-end IC.
 It is capable of reading the output from all 16 channels simultaneously.

 This is a photon-counting device using multiple APD pixels operating in Geiger mode.
 It is mainly used in long distance applications.